 Monthly Archives: March 2013

-I was up in the switchback and I know that soon, after a twist, or a bend, or spin then down again I will go.
+My car was right on top rollercoaster track and I know that soon, after a twist, or a bend, or a spin then down again I’ll go.
 But while my emotional rollercoaster was traversing a plane at the pinnacle I tried to enjoy the ride.

 In the wee hours of Saturday morning, I took care of Marc Andrei, I allowed my wife to have a well-deserved sleep.
-It was a crash course I took up that time – Babysitting 101… I put milk on a dispenser reading carefully the instructions in the can (from the original milk given by Sister Babe we decided to buy a better infant formula – SIMILAC – that was prescribed by the Pediatrician who conducted the routine check-up on Marc Andrei that day); I prepared milk for Marc Andrei whenever he craved for it; I hummed softly to his ears songs to put him to sleep (I think he liked best the “hummed” version of “NOBODY”); I clutched him gently in my arms whenever he would not stop crying.
-But when I felt that Marc Andrei’s back was wet, I was forced to awaken my wife to change our son’s diaper.
-Well, I have not tried changing Marc Andrei’s diaper yet, so I paid attention to what my wife was doing at that time because I wanted to do the honor of changing Marc Andrei’s diaper next time.
+It was a crash course I took up that time – Babysitting 101.
+I put milk on a dispenser reading carefully the instructions in the can (from the original milk given by ate Baby we decided to buy a better infant formula – SIMILAC – that was prescribed by the Pediatrician who checked Marc Andrei that day).
+I happily attended to Mark Andrei’s need that night.
+I hummed softly to his ears songs to put him to sleep (I think he liked best the “hummed” version of “NOBODY”).
+I clutched him gently in my arms whenever he would not stop crying.
+But when I felt that Marc Andrei’s back was wet, I was forced to wake my wife to change our son’s diaper.
+Well, I have not tried changing Marc Andrei’s diaper yet, so I paid attention to what my wife was doing at that time because I wanted to do the honor of changing Marc Andrei’s diaper the next time around.

-My wife went back to sleep, she had not had a good one in the past days, I followed shortly thereafter when I was sure that Marc Andrei was safe and secured.
+My wife went back to sleep, she had not had a good one in the past days, I followed shortly thereafter when I was sure that Marc Andrei was safe, secured, and comfortable.

-I had not much sleep that day but I worked all day inspired.
+I didn’t get much sleep that day but I worked all day inspired.
 There were no classes but I went to school to finish paperwork that piled up in the past three days.
 With so much enthusiasm, I recounted to some colleagues our experiences the past days.

 Then night came.
-While Marc Andrei was deep in slumber in the divan, I and my wife had dinner.
-She was obviously perturbed, she was seemingly not minding the developments I was telling her about my plans regarding Marc Andrei’s papers.
+While Marc Andrei was deep in slumber in the daybed, I and my wife had dinner.
+She was obviously perturbed, she was seemingly not minding what I was telling her about my plans regarding Marc Andrei’s papers.
 I sensed trouble.
-I was afraid my rollercoaster would soon hit another spin… another twist…another treacherous dive.
-I just hoped that it would not be so trenchant a fall that may throw me off the rollercoaster.
+I was afraid my rollercoaster would soon hit another spin, another twist, another treacherous dive.
+I just hoped that it would not be so trenchant a fall that could throw me off my car in the rollercoaster.

-After dinner, we sat separately at both ends of the divan, March Andrei was between us.
-Then I asked my wife to drop whatever bomb she wished to explode in my face.
+After dinner, we sat separately at both ends of the daybed, March Andrei was between us.
+Then I asked my wife to drop whatever bomb she wished to explode.

-What she told me left me DUMBFOUNDED.
-The mother of Marc Andrei is not a 19-year old student from Manila but rather a woman from Bulacan… and of all places from our own community, right in the subdivision where we are residing, and living with her mother just two houses away from us.
+My wife told me that the mother of Marc Andrei is not a 19-year old student from Manila but rather a woman from Bulacan.
+And of all places, the mother is from our own community, right in the neighborhood where we are residing, and living just two houses away from us.

-Down went my emotional rollercoaster.
+Down went my car in my emotional rollercoaster.
 How I had wished I was just dreaming at that point.

 My wife told me that it was whispered to her by very reliable sources – by well-meaning people who thought we deserve to know the truth.
-But Sister Babe is a woman not capable of DECEPTION.
+But ate Baby is a woman not capable of DECEPTION.
 I know I could TRUST her.
-Like my mom who is a DUPAYA from Lal-lo, Cagayan, Sister Babe is an Ilocana.
-We would normally speak in Ilocano when there were no other people with us who could not understand the vernacular.
-We are both officers of our homeowners association, I am the President and she is the Vice-President.
+Like my mom, who was born in Lal-lo, Cagayan, ate Baby is an Ilocana.
+We would normally speak in Ilocano when there were no other people with us who could not understand the said dialect.
+We are both officers of our homeowners’ association, I was the President and she was the Vice-President.
 I had to give her the benefit of the doubt.
-She perfectly understood what I told her that Tuesday night when we had a serious talk about Marc Andrei.
+I believe that she perfectly understood what I told her that Tuesday night when we had a serious talk about Marc Andrei.

 But just the same, I have to act on the matter divulged by my wife.
 After dinner, I started piecing together things said by my wife and the information I gathered clandestinely from our neighbors, especially those who were residing nearest to the reported real mother of Marc Andrei.
-Then I talked to Sister Susie, my confidante in our subdivision, who like me can speak both Ilocano and Ibanag.
+Then I talked to ate Susie, my confidante in our neighborhood, who, like me, can speak both Ilocano and Ibanag.

-Sister Susie could not believe what she heard.
-She doubted that Sister Babe would deceive me and my wife in that manner.
-I asked her and she agreed to drop by Sister Babe’s house and see how the latter would react if she would tell her that we are again having second thoughts about taking Marc Andrei because we already know who the real mother is.
+Ate Susie could not believe what she heard.
+She doubted that ate Babe would deceive me and my wife in that manner.
+I asked ate Susie (and she agreed) to drop by ate Baby’s house and see how the latter would react if she would tell her that we are again thinking of returning to her Marc Andrei because we already know who the real mother is.

 Notwithstanding the situation that emerged, our love for Marc Andrei remained.
 My wife and I talked about all possible eventualities.
 She made it so clear to me that even if the real mother lives just nearby, she wouldn’t mine.
 Marc Andrei is hers and nobody could take him away from her.